spikegrobstein/capistrano-mailgun/README.md

 ## Acknowledgements

+`Capistrano::Mailgun` is a [Capnotify](https://github.com/spikegrobstein/capnotify) extension.
+See Capnotify for additional configuration options.

 `Capistrano::Mailgun` is written by Spike Grobstein and is used in production at [Ticket Evolution](http://www.ticketevolution.com)

 `Capistrano::Mailgun` leverages the awesome email sending API of [Mailgun.org](http://mailgun.org).
 You should definitely check it out.

 ## License

-`Capistrano::Mailgun` is &copy;2012 Spike Grobstein and licensed under the MIT License.
+`Capistrano::Mailgun` is &copy;2012-2013 Spike Grobstein and licensed under the MIT License.
 See `LICENSE` file.